sergiocollado/potpourri/Notes_on_linux.md

 ### Permisions

+the permission model that linux follows is known as DAC, Direct Acess Control.

 Files have owners (the user who created the file), and also access permissions.
  - read **r**
  - write **w**